An Integrated development environment (IDE) is software that helps in software development.

 With the flexible layout, you can dock your favorite window as you like.

 RStudio is available as open-source and commercial, both.
 It’s for the R language, which is known for data mining and statistics work.

 You can execute R code through IDE console and offer powerful features to build and debug.
 It lets you create beautiful interactive graphs with the help of Shiny and ggvis.

 If you curiuos to learn R then you must check this bestselling Text Mining and NLP processing in R course.

 How to choose an IDE?

 - First of all, you should make a list of things that are your priority.
-It is crucial as one programmer might be looking for an IDE with the best syntax highlighting, whereas the other might b looking for an IDE that has the best interface.
-So, you need to define your needs first.
+It is crucial as one programmer might be looking for an IDE with the best syntax highlighting, whereas the other might be looking for an IDE with the best interface.
+So, it would be best if you defined your needs first.

 - Some critical criteria to be included in your priority list are syntax highlighting, debugging, error highlighting, interface, and static code analysis.

 - Then grade different IDEs based on your priority list and choose the one that suits you the most.